jrburke/gaia-dev-zip/README.md

 Read the [Using the App Manager](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Using_the_App_Manager) page to do the rest of the setup.
 In particular, make sure you:

+* Turn on Dev Tools access on the phone.
+In the phone's **Settings** app, go to the **Developer** option, near the very bottom of the list.
+Then in that settings area, the **Debugging via USB** option should be set to "ADB and DevTools".
 * Use the [ADB helper add-on](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Using_the_App_Manager#Adb_Helper_Add-on)
 * Do the
 [Debugging Certified Apps](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Using_the_App_Manager#Debugging_Certified_Apps)